-Only procedure codes in the wheelchair category of the DME maximum allowable fee index should be used when submitting claims for wheelchair seated positioning systems or wheelchair modifications.
+Only procedure codes in the wheelchair category of the DME Index should be used when submitting claims for wheelchair seated positioning systems or wheelchair modifications.
 Do not use orthotic or home health procedure codes for these services.

 Managed Care

 Managed Care: Claims